motoharu-gosuto/psvkirk/README.md

 # user application
 Second utility is a user application that can be installed normally through VitaShell.
 This application acts as a server that exposes functions from kernel module.
-The idea is to connect from client application to PS Vita and use it as a black box with Kirk cryptography.
+The idea is to connect from client application to PS Vita and use it as a black box with Kirk cryptography (F00D).

 # how is this used?
 Client code is also implemented and is part of my previous project https://github.com/motoharu-gosuto/psvcd